A little about me

 Since a very young age I was known for asking lots of questions about anything to do with animals.
 Every animal’s behaviour fascinated me and I would try to find out everything from why birds sing, to important animal welfare issues.
-My desire to learn continued throughout my teenage years and I would spend hours riding horses which led to one of my first jobs managing a small yard.
+My desire to learn continued throughout my teenage years and I would spend all day at local stables which led to one of my first jobs managing a small yard.
 I also gained as much experience as possible in both veterinary practices and on local farms.

-There was little question about the path I wanted to take and three years later I graduated from Liverpool University with a BSc (Hons) in Animal Behaviour.
-Throughout my time at University I managed to get a placement at Chester Zoo which led onto a role as a seasonal presenter, and a placement working for the world-renowned veterinary behaviourist, Sarah Heath.
+There was little question about the path I wanted to take and in 2005 I graduated from Liverpool University with a BSc (Hons) in Animal Behaviour.
+Throughout my time at University I managed to get a placement at Chester Zoo, which led onto a role as a seasonal presenter, and a placement working for the world-renowned veterinary behaviourist, Sarah Heath.
 This is the placement that changed my life and fuelled my passion for companion animal behaviour.